julkar09/90DaysOfDevOps/2025/linux/task5.md

 # Process Management & Monitoring

 ## Objective
-This guide provides step-by-step instructions to start a background process, monitor it using various Linux utilities, and then terminate the process while verifying its termination.
+1.Start a background process (ping google.com > ping_test.log &).
+2.Use ps, top, and htop to monitor it.
+3.Kill the process and verify it's gone.

 ---